-The Strengthening Farming Program has two key components:
+Strengthening Farming Program

 The first key component involves the Province’s Farm Practices Protection (Right to Farm) Act legislation which underpins efforts to protect current farm practices.
-This legislation is founded on the principle that farmers have a right to farm in the Agicultural Land Reserve (ALR), in licenced aquaculture areas, and other areas designated for farming by local governments.
+This legislation is founded on the principle that farmers have a right to farm in the Agricultural Land Reserve (ALR), in licenced aquaculture areas, and other areas designated for farming by local governments.
 The right to farm, however, is contingent upon ‘normal farm practices’ being used and compliance with other legislation such as B.C.'s Public Health Act, Integrated Pest Management Act, Environmental Management Act and other land use regulations.

 - Learn more about Farm Practices Protection

 - Farm Practices in B.C.
-Reference Guide (factsheets)
+Reference Guide

 - Processes to resolve Farm Practice concerns and complaints